 “I’m pretty sure I can sleep now, Adam.”

 I smiled at my youngest brother.
 Whether I could make Pa understand was uncertain but for Joe’s wellbeing, my father would try most anything to help an ailing son.
 A sensible man might have waited until morning but after I heard Joe’s bedroom door close, I opened mine.
 There was no time like the present.
-I stepped inside my father’s bedroom and closed the door behind me.
+I stepped into my father’s bedroom and closed the door behind me.

 “Hop Sing has everything ready,” Pa said.
 “Go get your brothers but don’t let on.”